apache/trafficserver/doc/developer-guide/api/functions/TSHttpHdrCopy.en.rst

 Description
 ===========

-:c:func:`TSHttpHdrCopy` works correctly even if :arg:`src_bufp` and :arg:`dest_bufp` point to different :ref:`developer-plugins-marshal-buffers`.
+:c:func:`TSHttpHdrCopy` works correctly even if :arg:`src_bufp` and :arg:`dest_bufp`
+point to different :ref:`developer-plugins-http-headers-marshal-buffers`.
 Make sure that you create the destination HTTP header before copying into it.

 .. note::